FrankLef/cookiecutter-dsci/README.md

 First create the new repo in github

-* Give the repo the exact same name as the project.
+* **Give the repo the exact same name as the project**.
 That is keep the underscore in the name when there one. i.e. flproj_todo is also flproj_todo in github.
 * Don't create `README`, `.gitignore` and `LICENSE` with the new repo they will be overriden anyway.

 Then initialize git using